minibolt-guide/minibolt/bonus/bitcoin/sparrow-server.md

 ```

 {% hint style="info" %}
-If you come to update this is the final step, check the correct update by entering "`$ Sparrow --version"` command skipping the next step, and jumping directly to the [Run Sparrow](sparrow-server.md#run) section to start the Sparrow server again with the new version
+If you come to update, this is the final step, check the correct update by entering "`$ Sparrow --version"` command, skip the next step, and jump directly to the [Run Sparrow](sparrow-server.md#run) section to start the Sparrow server again with the new version.
 {% endhint %}

 * Add the Sparrow executable to your PATH by creating a symlink to it within `/usr/local/bin`, which is already part of the PATH